 Trash turns into microplastics

-When plastic items eventually start to decompose, they break down into smaller particles, also known as microplastics
+When plastic items eventually start to decompose, they break down into smaller particles, also known as microplastics.

 Not only do these tiny pieces of plastic make it much harder to clean, but they're also much easier for animals to consume — making plastic even more harmful to wildlife.

 And as more animals in the food chain continue to digest microplastics, larger animals are seeing the effects.
-Microplastics have now been found in humans — a recent study even found plastic fragments in placenta.
+Microplastics have now been found in humans — a recent study even found plastic fragments in the placenta.

 As if that wasn't scary enough, scientists have also found microplastics in the clouds in Japan, claiming that "Microplastics may have become an essential component of clouds, contaminating nearly everything we eat and drink via ‘plastic rainfall'".